stuffbymax/stuffbymax.github.io/content/_index.md

 ---
 # Welcome to My Website!

 Hi there!
-I'm **[Your Name]**, a [Your Profession/Role].
+I'm **Martin P/Stuff By max**, a bad developer great at History.
 This website is where I share my projects, experiences, and how you can reach me.

 Feel free to explore:
 - [About Me](/about/)